VectorInstitute/ai-deployment-bootcamp/reference_implementations/aws/offline/Readme.md

 ```

 - `zip -r lambda.zip` : It creates a zip file named `lambda.zip`
-- `./ml-api/*` : It specify the path of the files and folders inside the `ml-api` directory.
+- `./ml-api/*` : It specifies the path of the files and folders inside the `ml-api` directory.
 The `*` glob pattern is used to include all files and folders inside the `lambda` directory.
 - `-j`: With this option, `zip` will store only the relative paths of the files, effectively flattening the folder structure inside the zip archive.

 Remember to repeat this step every time you change anything in your Lambda Functions.